 - Weigh, sieve and mix together the flour, cocoa, bicarbonate of soda and xanthan gum in a medium bowl and set aside.

 - Melt the butter and chocolate together in a small bowl by either placing the bowl over a gently simmering saucepan of water, stirring frequently.
 OR using a microwave on medium setting in 30 second bursts, stirring between each.

 - Once the chocolate and butter are melted, smooth and fully combined, set aside to cool slightly.

 - Whisk the egg in a large bowl until light and fluffy.

-- Gradually beat the sugar into the egg (about a third at a time) until smooth and glossy.
+- Gradually beat the sugar into the egg (about a third at a time) until smooth, thick and glossy.

-- Add the chocolate-butter mix, soured cream, vanilla and half of the milk and beat until fully combined and silky.
+- Add the chocolate-butter mix, soured cream (or yoghurt), vanilla and half of the milk and beat until fully combined and silky.

 - Add half of the flour-cocoa mix and beat until smooth.